Skip to main content

 - Including a script to upload them.
 See example

-- You can use a Bearer Token instead of API key as this script will typically run only once.
+- You can use a Bearer Token instead of an API key as this script will typically run only once.

 - Do not hardcode credentials; use place holder for users to modify.

-- Arrows.app diagram illustrating nodes and attack paths between them
+Arrows.app diagram illustrating nodes and attack paths between them